Vegan Omelette or Egg Butties

 - Give the mixture a gentle stir to distribute in the mixed batter before frying.

-- Heat a medium non-stick saucepan and drizzle with 1 tsp olive oil or a couple of squirts of oil spray.
+- Heat a medium non-stick saucepan until a drop of water makes it spit.
+Drizzle with 1 tsp olive oil or a couple of squirts of oil spray.

 - When the pan and the oil are hot, pour in just under half a cup of the mixture and swirl around, rather like you would when making a pancake.
 This will distribute the omelette mixture evenly – spread around with the fish slice or silicone spatula if necessary.
 Don’t worry if it doesn’t form a perfect shape, just squish it around in the pan.
 It will taste good whatever!